 Use this checklist when setting up your organization:

-- Configure XMP fields - Select and order the metadata fields your team needs
+- Set your Default XMP Fields - Select, order, and lay out the metadata fields your team needs

 - Set default values - Add credit lines, copyright notices, and other defaults